 Request overrides.
 If you receive registration errors (such as the system not recognizing a prerequisite already completed), you may be able to request an override from the department or college advising office offering the course.
 Requirements and procedures for overrides vary by department and college.

 Plan for multi-term registration.
 Multiple Term Registration allows all undergraduate students to register for Summer and Fall terms at the same time.
-Students who, as of February 1, have declared a major and have a cumulative UCF GPA of 3.5 or higher (transfer courses are not included) will have the opportunity to register for the Spring term at the same time as the Summer and Fall terms.
+Students who, as of February each year, have declared a major and have a UCF GPA of 3.5 or higher (transfer courses are not included), will have the opportunity to register for the Spring term at the same time as the Summer and Fall terms.

 Use mySchedule Builder.
 Create a class schedule that works around your other obligations with the mySchedule Builder tool.
 You can create several class schedule scenarios and import your favorite schedule directly to your shopping cart in myUCF.
 The mySchedule Builder may be found in your Student Self Service Center.
 Learn more about mySchedule Builder with our training videos, guides, and FAQs.